iloveyii/mobile-platforms-dt581b-project/README.md

 - Select `Create new project` and enter a name e.g `mobile-platforms-lab1`
 - Write `dist` as public directory.
 - Deploy by running `firebase deploy`, this will give you a URL, click it to see app online.

+### AWS

+- Sine the app uses mongodb, node server and build script it is really easy to host it on AWS ec2
+- This is a lot of time saving during development
+- But AWS is expensive for these small projects therefore other hosting services have been discussed also

 ## RUN THE APP